garfix/nligems/data/semiprecious/student.md

+PhD thesis of Bobrow under supervision of Minsky.

 An algebra problem solver which accepts programs phrased in a subset of English and transforms these into equations which can be solved arithmetically.

 It can handle problems such as this: